The United States Of Punk: The best band from every state in America

 West Virginia: J. Marinelli

 J. Marinelli is one of the more interesting one-man bands on this list, primarily because his music sounds the part — there isn’t an illusion of a band in Marinelli’s music, but rather a disparate sound among the instruments that make you wonder if he’s got them all strapped to him like Dick Van Dyke in Mary Poppins.
-Marinelli’s West Virginia upbringing is also emphasized by his Appalachian country yelps and his lyrics about the trials and tribulations of rural life.
+Marinelli’s West Virginia upbringing is also emphasised by his Appalachian country yelps and his lyrics about the trials and tribulations of rural life.
 Though not a typical addition to a punk map, this rebellious act certainly qualifies.

 Required Listening: Stray Volts (2017)